A Weekend in Little Rock – How to Spend 3 Days in Little Rock

 The arched open corridor of the River Market, a Little Rock must do.

 The River Market, a few blocks down from the Little Rock Marriott on the same side of the street, is filled with many ethnic eateries and little shops perfect for a fast breakfast or lunch.
-The Old Mill Bread and Flour Company opens at 7 am weekdays and offers artisan loaves of bread and fresh-made sandwiches.
+The Corner opens at 7:30 am weekdays featuring a farm to table filled menu of southern favorites like chicken and waffles, and healthier options such as parfaits and energy bowls.

 Morning on The Arkansas River Trail